 HAUNTED HOLLYWOOD - STARLINE TOURS

-The largest and longest-running horror film festival in the U.S. takes place at the Laemmle NoHo 7, located in the heart of the NoHo Arts District in North Hollywood.
-Screamfest premieres and showcases new work from American and international independent horror filmmakers.
-Screamfest was founded in 2001 by film producers Rachel Belofsky and Ross Martin in order to give filmmakers and writers in the horror/sci-fi genres a venue to have their work showcased to people in the industry.
+The largest and longest-running horror film festival in the U.S. is taking place Oct.
+14-23 at the world-famous TCL Chinese Theatre, located in the Hollywood & Highland Center.
+Founded in 2001 by film producers Rachel Belofsky and Ross Martin, Screamfest premieres and showcases new work from American and international independent horror filmmakers.
+Nicknamed the “Sundance of Horror,” Screamfest gives filmmakers and writers in the horror/sci-fi genres a venue to have their work showcased to people in the industry.

-The Heritage Square Museum will host its annual Halloween & Mourning Movie Night on Saturday, Oct.
-19. This year’s special feature is the 1962 cult classic, Carnival of Souls.
-Produced and directed by Herk Harvey, with a moody organ score by Gene Moore, Carnival of Souls has been cited as an important influence on the films of David Lynch and George A. Romero.
+The Heritage Square Museum presents its annual Halloween & Mourning Movie Night on Saturday, Oct.
+18, featuring an outdoor screening of a classic scary movie (TBA).
 Admission is free for museum members and $10 for the general public.
-The gates open at 7:00 p.m. and the movie begins at 7:30 p.m.
+The gates open at 7 p.m. and the movie begins at 7:30 p.m.
 Guests are encouraged to wear warm clothing and bring a picnic, blankets and chairs to watch the movie under the stars.

-The Halloween Carnaval is the largest Halloween street party in the world, taking place in West Hollywood on Thursday, Oct.
-31. Every year, nearly 500,000 partiers take to the streets of Santa Monica Boulevard between Doheny Drive and La Cienega Boulevard.
-Two of the evening’s highlights are the Halloween Costume Contest and crowning of an Honorary "Queen of the Carnaval."
-Visitors can also enjoy live entertainment and food vendors.
-Admission is free and the event runs from 6:00 p.m. until 11:00 p.m.
+The Halloween Carnaval is the largest Halloween street party in the world, taking place in West Hollywood on Friday, Oct.
+31. Every year, nearly 500,000 people fill Santa Monica Boulevard between Doheny Drive and La Cienega Boulevard to experience mind-blowing costumes, fantastic live entertainment and delicious food vendors.
+Two of the evening’s highlights are the Halloween Costume Contest and the crowning of an Honorary "Queen of the Carnaval."
+Admission is free and the event runs from 6-11 p.m.

 Crowd at KCRW's Masquerade | Photo by Jeremiah Garcia, courtesy of KCRW, Facebook

-The W Hollywood hosts two Halloween parties this year: Haunted Hotel on Saturday, Oct.
-26 and Fright Night on Thursday, Oct.
-31. Haunted Hotel is a Brazilian-themed costume party with live Brazilian band and dancers, while Fright Night is a Halloween costume party.
-Both events offer bottle service, with different music genres showcased in the hotel’s venues: Living Room (Top 40), Station (Video DJ/Hip Hop), and Delphine (House).
-Early Bird tickets start at $40 for Haunted Hotel and $20 for Fright Night, with a variety of VIP tickets, couples and group packages available.
+The W Hollywood presents a triple threat of Halloween parties this year: the Brazilian-themed Annual Festa on Saturday, Oct.
+25; Spooky Hotel on Friday, Oct.
+31; and Dia de los Made on Saturday, Nov.
+1. All three events are hotel-wide parties, with different music genres showcased in the W’s venues: Living Room (Top 40), Station (Video DJ/Hip Hop), and Delphine (House).
+Early Bird tickets start at $20 for Annual Festa, and $25 for Spooky Hotel and Dia de los Made, with a variety of VIP tickets, couples and group packages available.

-On Halloween Night, Downtown LA's stunning underground event venue presents Cabaret de L'Enfer, where guests will experience “the Unique, the Unusual and the Wondrous.”
-The Edison resurrects the Dark Spirit of Halloween Past, featuring an otherworldly gathering of diabolical attractions and apparitions from across the globe.
-Doors open at 7:00 p.m.
-To reserve “your plot” at this 21 and over event, call 213.613.0000.
+On Halloween Night, The Edison presents Cabaret de L'Enfer, where guests will experience “the Unique, the Unusual and the Wondrous.”
+Downtown L.A.'s spectacular underground event venue invites you to an otherworldly gathering of diabolical attractions and apparitions from across the globe, including El Radio Fantastique and DJ Joe Greto.
+Doors open at 7 p.m.
+To reserve “your plot,” call 213.613.0000 or email [email protected].
 Pre-sale General Admission tickets are $25 per guest, with a limited number of tickets held at the door for $30 in costume or $35 as yourself.